Reducing Downtime with Remote Monitoring and Control

 Immediate Actions (This Week)

-4. Research potential vendors and request demonstrations
+• Shortlist potential vendors and request technical demonstrations

-Short-term Goals (Next 30 Days)
+Short-Term Goals (Next 30 Days)

-Long-term Vision (Next 6-12 Months)
+Long-Term Vision (Next 6–12 Months)

-1. Complete pilot implementation and measure results
+• Complete pilot deployment and measure real performance improvements

 CNC remote monitoring dashboard showing operator controlling industrial machinery with real-time IoT data analytics